ruby-grape/grape/README.md

 ```

 Basically all tokens between the final `-` and the `+` will be interpreted as the version.
-Grape also only supports alphanumerics, periods, and dashes in the vendor/resource/version parts
-of the media type, even though [the appropriate RFC](http://tools.ietf.org/html/rfc6838#section-4.2)
-technically allows far more characters.

 Using this versioning strategy, clients should pass the desired version in the HTTP `Accept` head.